The Complete Guide to Clean Beauty Manufacturing in 2026

 Clean Beauty Goes Mainstream

 Clean beauty now represents over 25% of the prestige skincare market, with major retailers like Sephora, Ulta, and Target dedicating significant shelf space to clean products.
 Consumer demand for transparency, safety, and sustainability shows no signs of slowing.
+Brands launching through TikTok Shop and Shopify are particularly drawn to clean positioning for its social media appeal.

 Peakfinity Advantage